Prevent centrifugal pump failure modes starting by removing their failure causes and make your pumps highly reliable

 Once you view the list, the first insight you get is that there are sooo… many ways to fail centrifugal pump set components.
 (Remember, the list was developed from articles and information off the Internet written by people describing known equipment failures and causes.)
 If in just one piece of common industrial equipment there are over 600 ways that it can knowingly fail, what happens if you have dozens, or hundreds, of centrifugal pumps in your operation?.
 With so many opportunities to go wrong—tens and tens of thousands of possibilities—you risk suffering many and regular failures of pumps.
 Once you consider the possibilities for failure in the assemblies and component parts of all the machinery in your whole operation you are talking about millions, and up to billions, of potential failure sites.

 How do you handle that scary reality and keep your plant and equipment working reliably so that your company can stay in business profitably?
 (An awful lot of companies do not address that problem well.
-That is why Plant and Equipment Wellness was created—to help every company in the world be hugely reliable for the least life cycle cost.)
+That is why Plant and Equipment Wellness Way was created.
+Now every company in the world can be hugely reliable for the least life cycle cost.)